Well, damn.

 Studies have also found that, "More masculine facial features are more likely to report having been unfaithful in the past."
 Furthermore, "Married couples with more attractive husbands, these husbands report reduced relationship satisfaction and are less supportive of their spouses."

-The study concluded, "Researchers suggest that some women may pursue a mixed mating strategy, choosing a man with more feminine features as a long-term mate, while pursuing more masculine men for short-term sexual relationships."
+The study concluded, "Researchers suggest that some women may pursue a mixed mating strategy, choosing a man with more feminine features as a long-term mate, while pursuing more masculine men for short-term physical relationships."